Unsupervised Object Learning via Common Fate: Introduction

-Summing up, the present work makes the following contributions: \begin{itemize}[itemsep=-2pt, topsep=-2pt] \item We provide the novel \textsc{Fishbowl} dataset, positioned between simplistic toy scenarios and real world data, providing ground truth information for evaluating causal scene models. \item We show that the \textit{Common Fate Principle} can be succesfully used for object learning by proposing a multi-stage object learning approach based on this principle. \item We demonstrate that the generative object and background models learned in this way can be combined into flexible scene models allowing for controlled out-of-distribution sampling. \end{itemize}

-The dataset with rendering code and models including training code will be made publicly available.
+Summing up, the present work makes the following contributions: \begin{itemize} \itemsep{0em} \item We provide the novel \textsc{Fishbowl} dataset, positioned between simplistic toy scenarios and real world data, providing ground truth information for evaluating causal scene models. \item We show that the \textit{Common Fate Principle} can be succesfully used for object learning by proposing a multi-stage object learning approach based on this principle. \item We demonstrate that the generative object and background models learned in this way can be combined into flexible scene models allowing for controlled generation of novel images. \end{itemize} The dataset with rendering code and models including training code is available at\\ \href{https://github.com/mtangemann/common_fate_object_learning}{\detokenize{https://github.com/mtangemann/common_fate_object_learning}}.